csae1152/SamzaHivePigNeo4J/README.md

 Storm uses ZeroMQ for non-durable communication between bolts, which enables extremely low latency transmission of tuples.
 Samza does not have an equivalent mechanism, and always writes task output to a stream.

+Differences between Spark, Storm and Samza:

+Spark uses ZeroMQ as an underlaying messaging service.

 ZeroMQ, ActiveMQ, RabbitMQ
 ==========================